mrbean-bremen/pytest-find-dependencies/README.rst

 Distributed under the terms of the `MIT`_ license, "pytest-find-dependencies" is free and open source software.

 Issues
 ------
-If you encounter any problems, please `file an issue`_ along with a detailed description.
+If you encounter any problems or have a feature request, please `file an issue`_ along with a detailed description.

 .. _`Cookiecutter`: https://github.com/audreyr/cookiecutter
 .. _`@hackebrot`: https://github.com/hackebrot